JuliaAI/LearnAPI.jl/docs/src/anatomy_of_an_implementation.md

 !!! important

-    While many new learner implementations will want to adopt a canned data front end, such as those provided by [LearnDataFrontEnds.jl](https://juliaai.github.io/LearnAPI.jl/dev/), we focus here on a self-contained implemementation of `obs` for the ridge example above, to show how it works.
+    While many new learner implementations will want to adopt a canned data front end, such as those provided by [LearnDataFrontEnds.jl](https://juliaai.github.io/LearnAPI.jl/dev/), we focus here on a self-contained implementation of `obs` for the ridge example above, to show how it works.

 In the typical case, where [`LearnAPI.data_interface`](@ref) is not overloaded, the